soukouna94/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home : this script change the current directory to the home directory 3-listfiles : this script displays current directory contents in a long format 4-listmorefiles : this script displays current directory contents, including hidden files (starting with .)
 In the long format.
+5-listfilesdigitonly : this script displays current directory contents, long format with user and group IDs displayed numerically and  hidden files (starting with .)